Who should recruiters focus on: active or passive candidates?

 Active candidates aren’t active for long

-If you blink, you might miss some candidates - the very best talent is often off the market within 10 days.
+If you blink, you might miss out on some great candidates — the very best talent is often off the market within just 10 days.

-This can be even more extreme for "hard to fill" technical roles - Stack Overflow founder Joel Spolsky claims that many developers only apply for 4 jobs over their entire career.
-Unless you're lucky enough to be hiring at one of those 4 moments, you're probably going to miss out.
+This can be even more extreme for ‘hard to fill’ technical roles — Stack Overflow founder Joel Spolsky claims that many developers only apply for four jobs over their entire career.
+Unless you’re lucky enough to be hiring at one of those four moments, you’re probably going to miss out.

-Often then, there simply aren't enough available active candidates.
-You have to start trying to speak to people who aren't applying.
+There simply aren’t enough available active candidates for these highly in demand roles.
+You have to start speaking to people who haven’t submitted an application.

 Passive candidates represent a huge opportunity

-Nowadays, if you have a compelling opportunity, most people will be open to a conversation.
-No matter how happy someone is at work, the grass _could _always be greener elsewhere - people move jobs every couple of years, they rarely spend their whole career in one place.
+Nowadays, if you have a compelling job opportunity, most people will be open to at least having a conversation.
+No matter how happy someone is at work, the grass could always be greener elsewhere — people tend to move jobs every couple of years and rarely spend their whole career in one place.

 Recruiting passive candidates